palpatim/MobileClientPinpointTest/README.md

       "ClientId": "XXX"
     }
     ```

 - Inspect events in your Pinpoint console.
+You should see session and custom events:

-You will see auth events like:
+- If you enabled Cognito User Pools events in Pinpoint, you should also see auth events like:
   - `_userauth.sign_in`
   - `_userauth.sign_up`